ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Sonia: publishes harmful images

-Erin: by focusing on what is displayed to end user we have eliminated the cases that internally needed for safty. output is not AI process returns result, it's more about providing something.
-It's difficult to expresss.
+Erin: by focusing on what is displayed to end user we have eliminated the cases that internally needed for safety. output is not AI process returns result, it's more about providing something.
+It's difficult to express.

 Mike: AI output lives in broader context.
 Robots.txt doesn't solve the issue.
 You can carve out search.

 Alissa: same question as sonia

 Felix: agent question: we discussed definition of outputs could be specified.
-Just because you are handing off input to an agent, doesnt' mean this doesn't apply.
+Just because you are handing off input to an agent, doesn't mean this doesn't apply.
 If end result is not outcome delivered to the user then this category will not be affected

 Ekr: I hit some API. how do you know what the end point is.
 It should be very clear which one it is.

-Martin: the original intent was what was being presented. your point about API: the definitional part gets interesting---the text is trying to establish the susbtitutive aspect and only try to talk about that.
-When systems inteconnect the boundary between user and systems is unknown.The agentic question interesting.
+Martin: the original intent was what was being presented. your point about API: the definitional part gets interesting---the text is trying to establish the substitutive aspect and only try to talk about that.
+When systems interconnect the boundary between user and systems is unknown.The agentic question interesting.
 Agent producing multiple types of output, put it on a screen etc but if agent says please navigate to a web page, that would not be the intended use.
-The question we need to ask is is it useful for some to ask for thsi and can it be professionaized
+The question we need to ask is is it useful for some to ask for this and can it be professionalized

-Leonard: introducting the agentic problem is complex: there is the output and input both. queries can be created by agents.
+Leonard: introducing the agentic problem is complex: there is the output and input both. queries can be created by agents.
 It can be multi-agents. we should look at end user input and output.

 Ekr: what you want is that this is how you present system boundary.
-At the end of the day what is being spiited out follow ths signal.
+At the end of the day what is being spitted out follows this signal.
 Maybe we can remove query.
 System boundary input and output.

 Daniel: I don't understand if we have AI output no then it won't appear in search?